Skip to main content

 Abstract

-Biotic interactions (e.g. predation and mutualism) occur between individuals and accumulate across a community to shape species-level interaction structure.
-Increasingly intraspecific variation in interactions is recognized as an important component of ecological processes, with the potential to have substantial repercussions for the outcomes of plant-frugivore seed dispersal mutualisms.
-Skewed interaction structures, where a few individuals are highly connected and most have few interactions are increasingly identified at the individual-level.
-However, the way individual-level interactions accumulate across a whole plant-frugivore to species interactions and shape interaction outcomes remains unclear.
-To address this gap in our knowledge, we studied the interactions of three sympatric frugivorous lemur species (Varecia variegata editorum, Eulemur rufifrons, and Eulemur rubriventer) with individual plants within a defined study area.
-We studied the consistency of skewed patterns across time, lemur species and plant species; compared individual and species-level network structure; studied the intrinsics (DBH, fruit crop size, species) and extrinsic (fruit availability and richness) factors affecting interaction structure; and tested interaction structure impact on seed movement.
-We found a substantial and consistent skew in the interactions of individual plants with the lemurs, such that 70% of all plant individuals received a single visit.
-This abundance of single-visit plants was consistent among lemur species, across time and between plant species.
+Biotic interactions occur between individuals and accumulate to shape species-level interaction structure across a community.
+Skewed interaction structures, where a few individuals are highly connected and most have few interactions, are increasingly identified at the individual-level.
+However, how individual-level interactions accumulate to shape species-level interaction outcomes remains unclear.
+We studied the interactions of three frugivorous lemur species (Varecia variegata editorum, Eulemur rufifrons, and Eulemur rubriventer) with individual plants within a defined area of 4km2.
+We examined the consistency of skewed patterns across time, lemur species, and plant species; compared individual- and species-level network structure; investigated the intrinsic (DBH and fruit crop size) and extrinsic (fruit availability and richness) factors affecting interaction structure; and tested interaction structure impact on seed dispersal.
+We found a substantial and consistent skew in the interactions of individual plants with the lemurs, such that we observed a single visit for 70% of all plant individuals.
+This skewed pattern was consistent across time, lemur species, and plant species.
 Highly visited plant individuals (with > 20 visits per lemur species) occurred infrequently and only for visitation by V. variegata editorum and E. rubriventer.
-These differences in lemur visitation were significant at the individual-level, though missing in their interactions with plant species.
-Individual interaction networks were smaller, more specialized and had lower connectivity than their species counterparts.
-These differences demonstrate the importance of individual-level interactions, which contain substantial interaction variation lost at the species scale.
-Individual-level interactions were positively influenced only by DBH and fruit crop size and conspecific fruit availability.
-This skewed interaction structure impacted seed dispersal patterns, so that seeds were most likely to be deposited within 15m of highly visited plants.
+These differences in lemur visitation were significant at the individual level, and non-significant at the species scale.
+Individual interaction networks were smaller, more specialized, and had lower connectivity than their species counterparts.
+These differences demonstrate the importance of individual-level interactions, which contain substantial interaction variation not present at the species scale.
+Individual-level interactions were positively influenced only by DBH, and fruit crop size across the study area.
+This skewed interaction structure impacted seed dispersal patterns, such that seeds were most likely to be deposited within 15 m of highly visited plants.
 Our results highlight the importance of individual-level interaction variation for seed dispersal mutualisms and call for further study on the consistency of such patterns across ecosystems.